Drix10/ai-resources/README.md

 ### 🧵 How It Works?

-I use [a Custom Tool](https://github.com/Drix10/Twitter-Gemini-GitHub-MVP) to scrap twitter/X and find the best resources and then I upload them here daily, this is an automatic process which took me weeks to build, I would appreciate your support!
+I use [a Custom Tool](https://github.com/Drix10/Twitter-Gemini-GitHub-MVP) to scrap twitter/X and find the best resources and then I upload them here daily, this is an automatic process built with software made at https://coslynx.com, I would appreciate your support!

 ### ⭐️ Support & Contributions